-The maximum possible speed of an ADSL2+ service will depend on a number of factors.
-Some of these - such as the length and quality of the copper wire from your place to the local exchange - are outside of your control.
-However many others can easily be mitigated:
+Your ADSL2+ speeds depend on a number of factors.
+Some are outside of your control - such as the length and quality of the copper wire from your place to the local exchange.
+Others are within your control, such as:

 Figure 1: Graph showing the maximum speeds in relation to distance of ADSL1 and ADSL2+